wleonhardt/bjs-coupon-clipper-ff-ext/README.md

 ## Attribution

-Inspired by [GreasyFork's BJ’s Coupon Clicker script](https://greasyfork.org/en/scripts/424555) and early Chrome automation projects.
+Inspired by [Sleevetrick's BJ’s Coupon Clicker script](https://greasyfork.org/en/scripts/424555) and early Chrome automation projects.
 This is a full rewrite built for Firefox using modern WebExtension APIs.

 ---